Financial planning for prospective pet owners

 Lifetime (10–15 years): $20,000–$40,000 plus

-Janice understands the desire to own a pet and can fully empathise with prospective pet owners.
-As an experienced financial planner, she encourages fur parents-to-be to tailor a financial commitment roadmap as part of their personal planning journey.
+One thing fur parents-to-be can consider is to tailor a financial commitment roadmap as part of their personal planning journey.

 The process is similar to setting financial targets like saving for a house deposit and figuring out what is an affordable monthly mortgage, then working out a plan to achieve the goals.
 This may include saving for the one-time costs of acquiring a pet and setting up home, budgeting for long-term maintenance costs, as well as setting aside sufficient buffer to handle any contingencies such as medical expenses.